Hoohm/cryptotaxsweden/README.md

 this field to 999 characters so it is best to combine this with doing a simplified K4 report to reduce the number of lines which has to be reported in the K4.

-## Liability

-I'm not taking any responsibility for that this tool will generate a correct tax report.
-I am using the tool for my own tax reporting though so making it correct is a priority to me.
-You will however have to take responsibility yourself for the tax report you send to Skatteverket, this means you should perform a sanity check of some sort on the generated K4 documents to make sure it looks reasonable.

 ## Setup